JhonShell/Plaso-script/README.md

     is small enough for Plaso, Event Viewer, or any other parser to open without exhausting RAM.

-You might get a error on plaso about the evxt to large by spliting this by plaso will process those chunk like indepent evtx.
+You might get a error on plaso about the evxt too large by spliting this by plaso will process those chunk like indepent evtx.

 Usage:
 # Run from an elevated PowerShell prompt